RDS Read Replicas provide enhanced performance and durability for RDS.

 scale read operations into a region closer to end users,

 migration from a data center in one region to another region

 A source DB instance can have cross-region read replicas in multiple AWS Regions.

 Cross-Region RDS read replica can be created from a source RDS DB instance that is not a read replica of another RDS DB instance.

 Replica lags are higher for Cross-region replicas.
 This lag time comes from the longer network channels between regional data centers.

-Read replica uses the default DB parameter group and default security group for the specified DB engine.
+Read Replica uses the default DB parameter group and DB option group for the specified DB engine.